Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Botv4/README.md

 The new QnA Maker feature [Chitchat](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base) is used as one of the knowledge bases and is integrated into LUIS using the CLI Dispatch tool.
 Chitchat gives the chat client a more natural, conversational feel when a user chats off-topic, asking questions such as "How are you?", "You're boring", or "Can we be friends?".
 There are three different personalities you can set Chitchat to when creating it in [qnamaker.ai](https://www.qnamaker.ai/): The Professional, The Friend, or The Comic.
 This sample uses The Comic setting, since the Study Bot targets high school students.

-[BingSpellCheck](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-tutorial-bing-spellcheck) was enabled in the LUIS app and added to the bot.
+[BingSpellCheck](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-tutorial-bing-spellcheck) was added to the bot to correct light misspellings.

 This sample is meant as a guide (not as a direct download), but instructions below show you how to create your own sample with your own Cognitive Service resources to create a Study Bot chat client.